Exploring the Doge's Palace in Venice: A Visitor's Guide

 Sala del Consiglio dei Dieci

-Adjoining the Sala delle Quattro Porte is a group of chambers, these showing another side of the of the inner workings of the Venetian Republic.
+Adjoining the Sala delle Quattro Porte is a group of chambers, these showing another side of the inner workings of the Venetian Republic.
 The Council of Ten, which sat in the Sala del Consiglio dei Dieci, was the secret state court, in charge of the secret police and with control over every aspect of public and private life.
 There was no appeal against their judgment.
 The room is elegant, with wood paneling, gilding, and paintings that include Veronese's Jupiter Hurling Thunderbolts against the Vices and Juno offering the Ducal Crown to Venice.

 Next to the door in the Sala della Bussola, where those summoned to appear before the Council of Ten waited to be examined, is a Bocca di Leone (lion's mouth).
 These figures have an open slot for a mouth, where denunciations could be dropped in secret.
 The inquisitors, who met in the Sale dei Inquisitori were the examining magistrates.
 It was their task to interrogate offenders, if necessary with the aid of "inducements" to encourage confessions.
 The picture in the middle of the ceiling is Tintoretto's Return of the Prodigal Son.